Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 This section outlines some of the key CBT techniques commonly employed in group settings.

 Exposure can be done in real-life situations or through imagining scenarios within the therapy setting.
+Our bodies respond similarly to physical and imagined stimuli, meaning imagining the feared scenario may be as effective in exposure work as real-life exposure.

 Regularly completing homework aids in the development of new skills and reinforces learning acquired during sessions.